 After you updated these sample headings, you'll want to update the heading styles for Heading 1, 2, and 3 to match what's on the page.
 To do this, select a heading in the document (all you need to do is put the cursor in its line), and then right-click on the Heading its linked to and choose the option to update the heading to match the selection.

 By using headings, you also unlock one of Word's best features: the Navigation Pane.
-You can turn it on in the View tab, and it gives you a handly little map of your document organized by heading that let's you jump from one section to the next.
+You can turn it on in the View tab, and it gives you a handy little map of your document organized by heading that lets you jump from one section to the next.

 There are a few other tricks you can do to make your Word documents work better for legal documents — like hanging indents for certain headings and specific styles for block quotes.
 I strongly recommend exploring those features as you start making your own templates.
 In the meantime, here's a link to download the document I created while writing this post.
 Feel free to tweak it and make it your own.

-Finally, one thing that goes without saying is you don't want to have to re-invent the wheel each time you start a new document.
-You can either update your master template, save your document as a template, use a sample document, or — the best option — use some sort of automation software.
+Finally, one thing that goes without saying is you don't want to have to reinvent the wheel each time you start a new document.
+You can either update your master template, save your document as a template, use a sample document, or — the best option — use some sort of case outline software.
+If you’re looking for automation solutions, check our CaseFleet’s case management software today.